Adding a Host to the Cluster

 - Restart the Cloudera Management Server to have these changes take effect.

 - Click the Hosts tab.

-- Follow the instructions in the wizard to install the Oracle JDK, CDH, Impala, and Cloudera Manager Agent packages or parcels and start the Agent.
+- Follow the instructions in the wizard to install the Oracle JDK, CDH, managed service, and Cloudera Manager Agent packages or parcels and start the Agent.